 .
 Used as part of Expansion Pack World

-, to revamp a setting, the World Sundering
+to justify revamping an outdated setting, the World Sundering

 is a huge magical explosion that does the job of millions of years of geological shift in a few seconds.
 Generally, an evil wizard, an Artifact of Doom

 , or some other event causes all of the continents of the world to shift rapidly.

 This allows writers to set two stories ten years apart in a world that's completely different from the old one